dr-saad-la/Time-Series-Tools/README.md

 # Time SeriesTools: A Collection of Python Frameworks for Time Series Analysis

-The TimeSeriesTools repository provides a comprehensive collection of Python frameworks and libraries for analyzing and processing time series data.
-Whether you're working with financial data, sensor readings, or any other type of time-stamped data, this repository offers a wide range of tools to help you extract insights and gain valuable insights.
+The Time-Series-Tools repository provides a comprehensive collection of Python, Julia, R, Java, Rust and Cplusplus frameworks and libraries for analyzing and processing time series data.

+The objective of this repository is to help researchers, data scientists, data analysts, students of hobyists who are working with time series data such as financial data, sensor readings, or any other type of time-stamped data, to find and access the appropriate library for framework in different programming languages.

+The reason for selecting this set of programming languages is the familiary of the author and mantainer of this repo, however, other programming languages might be added in the future.

 ## Table of Contents